fatih-arslan/gpt-voice-assistant/README.md

 A Python project that utilizes the microphone to capture user input, converts it to text, sends the text to the ChatGPT API, and plays back the response.
-An exploration of voice-controlled interactions.
+A novel approach for interacting with ChatGPT using voice.